 The Nasuni Operations Center (NOC) represents the nervous system of the Nasuni solution.
 It’s through the NOC that the entire network of Nasuni Edge Appliances and Cloud Storage is monitored and managed.
 Staffed with our best engineers and 24×7 support team, the NOC ensures every aspect of the system is running at optimal performance.

 The Nasuni Operations Center sits at the center of the global Nasuni network.
-As of early 2014, the NOC was receiving and processing millions of requests per hour, ranging from edge appliance-level commands and alerts to cloud monitoring reports.
+The NOC receives and processes millions of requests per hour, ranging from edge appliance-level commands and alerts to cloud monitoring reports.
 This level of information passing through the NOC puts Nasuni in a unique position to deliver a far more intelligent and complete storage solution.

 All communication between NMC instances and edge appliances flow through the Nasuni Operations Center and the cloud.
 Even if physical or virtual edge appliances are offline or unavailable, the NOC will queue up commands and deliver them as edge appliances come back online.
 This way, Nasuni Edge Appliances and NMC do not need to be directly connected, increasing the ability to effectively manage hundreds of edge appliances spread throughout the globe.